 According to the current guidelines this it also the format used by Sound Cloud.

-Keep talking about lossy formats from this point I'm going to analyse .MP3s at different Kbps.
-In this example, we have an MP3 at 320 Kbs (they highest resolution for this format).
-RX shows a consistent loss of the top end.
+Keep talking about lossy formats from this point I'm going to analyze.MP3s at different Kbps.
+In this example, we have an MP3 at 320 Kbs (the highest resolution for this format).
+RX shows a considerable loss of the top end.